 Enrollment options in each age group are full-time only.
-An electronic wait list maintains all enrollment requests according to age eligibility and date of application with the following priorities:
+An electronic wait list maintains all enrollment requests according to age eligibility and date of initial request with the following priorities:

 - 1. WSU student parents enrolled in a minimum of six academic credits in a WSU undergraduate or a minimum of three credits in a WSU graduate degree program. - 2.
 Families from the Winona State University community (faculty, staff, and administrators) - 3.
-Families from the Winona area community
+Families with a currently enrolled child. - 4.
+Families from the Winona area. - 5.
+Consideration will be given to families requesting enrollment for two or more children.

-Before the first day of attendance, a child must have the following forms on file at the Center and participate in a Program Orientation session with a designated WSU Children's Center representative.
+Before the first day of attendance, a child must have the following forms on file at the Center and participate in a Program Orientation with the director or designated WSU Children's Center representative.
 The list includes:

-- Enrollment form plus the photo permission and data release statements - Immunization Record - Health summary signed by a physician. - Family Size and Income Data Sheet for the Federal Child and Adult Food Program (CACFP) - Personal Information Form (PIF) with signed releases and information (address & telephone) of 2 Emergency Contacts authorized to pick up child if parent/guardian is unavailable.
+- Enrollment form plus the photo permission and data release statements - Immunization Record - Health summary signed by a physician. - Family Size and Income Data Sheet for the Federal Child and Adult Food Program (CACFP) - Personal Information Form (PIF) with signed releases and information (address & telephone) of 2 Emergency Contacts within a 30 mile radius authorized to pick up child if parent/guardian is unavailable.